mbridak/not1mm/README.md

 - [23-5-12] Bandmap, Reload system preferences before each connect.
 Increased the minimum Python version to 3.10.
 Main, Refactored UDP code to remove the use of timers and queues, replaced with readyRead signals.
 - [23-5-11] Added missing numpy package dependency to pyproject.toml.
 Added install steps for clean images of Fedora and Ubuntu.
 Entered frequencies when no CAT control are not sent to the bandmap.
 Added K1EL speed change via xmlrpc.
 One would need to update the pywinkeyerserial client.
 - [23-5-10] Fix crash in bandmap when No CAT, and using CTRL-PgUp/Down.
 Add specific Ubuntu install instructions.
-I hate Ubuntu/Wayland.
 - [23-5-9] Removed 1 second timers in the bandmap and log window, made them UDP readyRead().
 Much smoother.
 Add CTRL-PgUp and CTRL-PgDown keys to jump to the next/prev spots in the bandmap.
 Fix: Voice not keying on LSB.
 Fix: calling pttoff when no CAT interface.
 Fix: Voice not keying on LSB
 - [23-5-8] Bandmap zoom in/out now centers scale to RX Freq.
 - [23-5-7] Added bandwidth marker to the bandmap.